Clathrate Compounds of Noble Gases: Properties, Applications and MCQs

 View Answer

-Explanation: Hosts create cage-like structures that mechanically encage noble gas atoms without chemical bonding.
+Explanation: Hosts create structural cage-like environments that mechanically enclose noble gas atoms without true chemical bonding.

 4. An example of an inorganic host forming clathrate compounds with noble gases is: